Skip to code content (skip section selection)

 (11) Accessory Dwelling Units (ADUs).
 In order to encourage accessory dwellings as an alternative housing choice, accessory dwelling units are permitted in the RC-1, RC-2, RR, CC, CL, R-l, R-2, R-3, R-4, WG-W, and PD zoning districts, provided all of the following conditions are met:

-(a) Prior to construction, a scaled site plan must be submitted which shall show all information listed on the Accessory Dwelling Unit Site Plan Checklist provided by the Department of Planning and Development, as may be amended from time to time;
+(a) Prior to construction, a scaled site plan must be submitted which shall show all information listed on the Accessory Dwelling Unit Site Plan Checklist provided by the Department of Planning, Land Use, and Neighborhoods, as may be amended from time to time;

 (b) In conjunction with the site plan, a Recorded Covenant Affidavit must be submitted, which certifies that no covenants exist that prohibit the construction of an accessory dwelling unit;